intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 ### Graph Optimizer

-Intel® Extension for TensorFlow* graph optimizer provides more powerful optimization for mixed precision graph as a stock TensorFlow custom graph optimizer.
+Intel® Extension for TensorFlow* graph optimizer provides more powerful optimization for mixed precision graph versus a stock TensorFlow custom graph optimizer.

 I. After Advanced AMP of Intel® Extension for TensorFlow* is enabled, the stock Tensorflow AMP components: AMP and Remapper will be disabled automatically.

 II.
 Intel® Extension for TensorFlow* AMP and Remapper work for mixed precision.
-The order is changed to: Remapper, AMP, so that fusion operations could be mixed precision.
+The order is changed to Remapper, then AMP, so that fusion operations can be mixed precision.

 III.
 Intel® Extension for TensorFlow* implements some existing operations to cover those in stock Tensorflow, for better performance in Intel hardware.